Godfrey Locker-Lampson: Parliamentary career

 He unsuccessfully contested Chesterfield at the 1906 general election, and served as Conservative Member of Parliament for Salisbury from 1910 to 1918, then Wood Green from 1918 to 1935.

 He was Parliamentary Private Secretary to the Home Secretary, Sir George Cave, in 1916–17, and to the Assistant Foreign Secretary, Lord Robert Gascoyne-Cecil in 1918.
 He was a Charity Commissioner in 1922-23 and served in government as Under-Secretary of State for Home Affairs from March 1923 to January 1924, and again from November 1924 to December 1925, when he represented the Office of Works in the House of Commons.
 During this latter period his PPS was Anthony Eden at the Home Office and then briefly at the Foreign Office.
 He was Under-Secretary of State for Foreign Affairs from December 1925 to June 1929.
-He was a member of the British Delegation to the League of Nations at Geneva in 1928 and was appointed a Privy Counsellor in the same year.
+He was a member of the British Delegation to the League of Nations at Geneva in 1928 and was appointed a Privy Counsellor in the 1928 Birthday Honours.